LeafCommunity/TextChain/README.md

 </dependency>
 ```

+### Versions

+Since we use JitPack to distribute this library, the versions available are the same as the tags on the [releases page](https://github.com/LeafCommunity/TextChain/releases) of this repository.
+The same applies for `artifactId`'s: simply use the name of the desired module (like `textchain-adventure` or `textchain-bukkit`).

 ### Shading

 You will have to provide this library with a [Kyori Adventure Platform](https://github.com/KyoriPowered/adventure-platform) implementation since none are included as a transitive dependency, effectively decoupling TextChain from any specific version of Adventure.

+Note: if you are using `textchain-bukkit`, it will include `textchain-adventure` automatically.

 <details>
 <summary><b>Example:</b> bukkit plugin maven dependencies</summary>

+Since you're writing a plugin, you should already have a Bukkit/Spigot/Paper dependency defined.
+The following example will allow you to depend on both Kyori Adventure (required) and TextChain:

 ```xml
 <repositories>